 10 Minute Musicals want you to have an openness to play, to be willing to try new approaches to develop the skills which will enable collaboration on a larger scale.

-You will need to commit to 3 weekends worth of collaboration between artists.
-Some of these collaborations may be International, which can be curated via SKYPE and through the use of other innovative approaches.
-There are 3 specific workshop dates attached to each project where we will expect you to be ready to receive tasks which will help shape the work, which will also include a sharing of work at The Other Room.
+You will need to commit to 3 days, usually a Sunday, worth of collaboration between artists.
+Some of these collaborations may be International, which can be curated via SKYPE and using other innovative approaches.
+There are 3 specific workshop dates attached to each project where we will expect you to be ready to receive tasks which will help shape the work, which will also include a sharing of work at either Ffwrnes Theatre in Llanelli, Park and Dare Trecorci or Galeri in Caernarfon

-How to apply: Expressions of interest can be submitted as an individual artist and you will be matched with another artist OR as an existing writer/composer team.
-Please send a short example of your work along with a CV / Biog or a little about yourself and what you wish to gain from this opportunity to: firstname.lastname@example.org
+Expressions of interest can be submitted as an individual artist and you will be matched with another artist OR as an existing writer/composer team.
+Please send a short example of your work along with a CV / Biog or a little about yourself and what you wish to gain from this opportunity to:

-Please include your name, a contact email address and phone number and state which of the three workshops you would like to take part in.
+Please include your name, a contact email address and phone number and state which time of year you would like to take part.

 With a perfect location for us, Porters bar in the centre of the city, there appears to be a real seed of excitement, with exceptional talent already in place.